gradle/gradle/samples/hello-android/README.md

 This sample demonstrates a simple Android application with a Kotlin based build script.

-It has been tested against _Android Studio 2.2 Preview 6_ with the latest Kotlin plugin from the _EAP 1.1_ channel.
+It has been tested against _Android Studio 2.2_ with the latest Kotlin plugin from the _EAP 1.1_ channel.

 Simply import the Gradle project by pointing to the `setting.gradle` file.

+You might need to update your _Android Support Repository_ to include the latest versions of _ConstraintLayout for Android_ and _Solver for ConstraintLayout_ as described in [this document](https://developer.android.com/training/constraint-layout/index.html#add-constraintlayout-to-your-project).